kdw9502/ngrinderwiki/Installation-Guide.md

    ```
    stop_agent.bat # for windows
    ```
 7. From nGrinder 3.3, the connected agent is automatically approved by controller.
-However if you provided
+However, if you provided
    ```
    controller.enable_agent_auto_approval=true
    ```